 ’Tis the season to be jolly, joyous, and watch The Muppet Christmas Carol.
 Maybe you know every word to this charming Muppet musical.
 Perhaps you count it as your favorite adaptation of Charles Dickens’s tale of Ebenezer Scrooge.
 But do you know all the secrets behind this holiday classic’s creation?
 Read on to learn more.

 The man behind the Muppets passed away on May 16, 1990 at the age of 53.
-The Muppet Christmas Carol debuted on December 11, 1992 with Steve Whitmire taking over Kermit the Frog for Henson.
-The film is dedicated to Henson and his recently deceased collaborator Richard Hunt, who'd long performed Scooter, Beaker, Janice, Statler, and Sweetums, and passed away on January 7, 1992.
+The Muppet Christmas Carol debuted on December 11, 1992, with Steve Whitmire taking over Kermit the Frog for Henson.
+The film is dedicated to Henson and his longtime collaborator Richard Hunt, who performed Scooter, Beaker, Janice, Statler, and Sweetums, and passed away on January 7, 1992.